anhinga/2019-design-notes/automated-synthesis/past-thoughts.md

 Let's try to figure our how to create continuously deformable programs.

-If we can do that, it is highly likely that it will be much easier to synthesize them, than discrete programs.
+If we can do that, it is highly likely that it will be much easier to synthesize them, than to synthesize discrete programs.

 ## Before 2016 - not thinking about DMMs as neural nets (only thinking about them as continuously deformable programs)